 Children in Lebanon have felt the crushing anxiety of war for months.

-Now our worst nightmare is becoming a reality.
+Now their worst nightmare has become a reality.
 Children are being killed, injured and uprooted from their homes.
-Since October 2023, the escalating violence has resulted in the death of 2,141 people and 10,099 people injured, this includes around 127 children killed.
+A reported 37 towns have been completely wiped out.
+Since October 2023, the escalating violence has resulted in the death of 3,137 people, including more than 194 children, and over 14,000 people injured, including more than 1,263 children.

 1.2 million people, including 420,000 children, have fled their homes as a result of the increasing insecurities.
 Many of those fleeing are already vulnerable, including women, children and refugee populations who have already been displaced for months.